 Glen Ellen Tasting Room

-The wines are crafted in Napa Valley and are sold mainly direct, primarily through their small tasting room which opened in early 2019 in Jack London Village and the Old Mill, located just south of Glen Ellen in neighboring Sonoma County close to Jack London State Park.
+The wines were crafted in Napa Valley until Robert eventually moved his production to Sonoma Valley and are sold direct to consumer, primarily through their small tasting room which opened in early 2019 in Jack London Village and the Old Mill, located just south of Glen Ellen in neighboring Sonoma County close to Jack London State Park.
 Originally founded in 1839 as a sawmill (that General Mariano Vallejo had built) this is one of the more historic sites in Sonoma County and the oldest building in Glen Ellen.

 Several old pieces of winemaking equipment are displayed throughout parts of the village.
 One can spend some time walking through the various shops including stopping at select sculptures as part of an ‘art walk’.